shreyashrestha07/SalaryPrediction/README.md

 # Salary Prediction Portfolio
 ## Introduction
-- This project aims to develop and deploy a salary prediction model that provides salary estimates which business' HR and talent functions can use to optimize their compensation strategy, acquire the best talent and improve the company retention rate in the competitive labor markets.
+- This project aims to develop and deploy a salary prediction model that provides salary estimates which business' HR and talent functions can use to optimize their compensation strategy, acquire the best talent, and improve the company retention rate in the competitive labor market.

-- This model also provides useful information that job seeker can use to maximize their salary as well as determine the most common, highest paying jobs and in demand career paths.
+- This model also provides useful information that job seeker can use to maximize their salary as well as determine the most common domain, highest paying jobs and in-demand career paths.

 - This model will be trained on **1+ million training data set with 8 features**.